 How Do I Plan Our Finances For The Rest Of Our Lives?

-I’ve heard from a reader a couple times over the last few years.
+I’ve heard from a reader a couple of times over the last few years.
 Here’s their latest question:

 I’d like to find a financial planner and see what course correction(s) we have to make based on our current finances.